VernonGrant/gnu-c-language-manual/markdown/Attributes.md

 `gnu_inline`

--   The `gnu_inline` attribute, in a function's declaration or definition, specifies to handle the `inline` keywprd the way GNU C originally implemented it, many years before ISO C said anything about inlining.
+-   The `gnu_inline` attribute, in a function's declaration or definition, specifies to handle the `inline` keyword the way GNU C originally implemented it, many years before ISO C said anything about inlining.
 See [Inline Function Definitions](Inline-Function-Definitions.md).